-For too long, there was scant attention paid by businesses across the globe to the paradigm shift in transaction tax enforcement.
+For too long, businesses across the globe paid scant attention to the paradigm shift in transaction tax enforcement.
 Thankfully, however, many corporations have recently heard the wake-up call and are starting to look for effective measures to stop tax regulation from undermining their digital transformation agendas.

 Still, clearance is difficult and, in some ways, can be seen as a complicated procedure.
 One false move and a business or supply chain could well be plunged into turmoil as they grind to a halt.
 Effectively, clearance of business transactions is open-heart surgery on the lifeblood of SMEs and multinational supply chains alike.
 Together, these organisations drive the world’s economy, which citizens depend on to collect public revenue.
 Tax administrations engage willingly and knowingly in this economic balancing act, as they have no other choice.

 But clearance and similar tax digitisation approaches can also have undeniable benefits in terms of claiming appropriate levels of tax without the friction and administrative burden caused by clumsy form-based VAT returns and the subjectivity of manual audits.
 These new methods of auditing transactions much closer to the moment that they occur have the potential of being ‘under the hood’ of business applications, rather than the cumbersome and separate tax compliance processes that companies are forced to maintain today.

 At any rate, clearance systems are only going to increase.
 Originating in South America, the waves lap ever-closer as established European economies such as Italy have now added in real-time e-invoicing, clearance-based systems.

 The division between reporting and clearance